 As we promised in June, we are now writing to update you on our ongoing work of building greater equity at the Gardiner Museum.

 One of our first steps was to reach out to community organizations that have recently worked with us to understand how we can improve as an institution to better meet their needs and make their publics feel welcome at the Gardiner.
 These consultations are serving as the basis of our upcoming three-year Strategic Plan, which will have equity and anti-racism as one of its cornerstones.
 Through these conversations, we have received important feedback from a diversity of voices that is changing how we approach the work of the Museum.

 We are revising our staff hiring and board recruitment processes.
 These changes have already had an impact, helping us get closer to our goal of having the Gardiner staff and board reflect the diverse makeup of the GTA.
 We are actively recruiting new board members from our partner organizations to ensure greater community representation.
-We continue to implement the recommendations of Equity, Inclusion and Anti-Oppression Educator and Consultant, Rania El Mugammar, regarding internal procedures, and look forward to her greater input in the coming months.
+We continue to implement the recommendations of Equity, Anti-oppression, Liberation and Meaningful Inclusion Educator & Consultant, Rania El Mugammar, regarding internal procedures, and look forward to her greater input in the coming months.

 In our galleries, interpretation of our historical collections is shifting to include issues of race, representation, and colonialism.
 We have signaled that this change is underway by installing signage at the entrance to the galleries on the first and second floors that acknowledges where these gaps exist.
 We anticipate new text in the European Porcelain Galleries in the next few months, with other areas to follow.